wikimedia/analytics-wmde-scripts/README.md

 Some of the social scripts require configuration settings to work.

 These should be stored in a file called 'config' in the root of this repo.
+The config keys and values are delimited with spaces.

 The file should look something like the below: